Did your parents ever warn you about the many dangers of texting while walking?

 - Practicing 1-2 extra days a week to improve your basketball skills in time for the next game.

 Forming good and practical goals will help you focus on the outcome instead of the process.
 It also helps you realize the things that matter, and that you are ultimately competing against your best self.

 Goal Setting Template

-You can ask your parents to download our free kids’ goal setting worksheet to help you set SMART goals!
+You can ask your parents to download our kids’ goal setting worksheet to help you set SMART goals!

 Kids like you set goals every day.